maxenceleguery/fire-detection/README.md

 - This script also supports deep ensemble models that are load with a `-DE` adding to the model's name and `--DE_size` specifying the ensemble size (defaults to 3).
 - The scripts also support training using fixmatch with the `--fixmatch` option.
 The training dataset is replaced by the pseudolabelised one.

 The script `ae_mlp.py` trains first an Auto Encoder using the training set (without the labels), and then trains a MLP on the labels of the validation dataset using the latent representation from the trained encoder.
+To use the pretrained Resnet50 architectureyou must use the argument `--resnet`.
 To load a model to be trained, use the `--checkpoint_ae` and `--checkpoint_mlp` argument to provide the path to the models (AE and MLP) weights.
-To only test a model, one can use the argument `--epochs 0`.
+To only test a model, one can use the arguments `--epochs_ae 0 --epochs_emlp 0`.

 ## Trainings